SIGIR-2022/A-Dataset-for-Sentence-Retrieval-for-Open-Ended-Dialogues/README.md

 - The content of the dialogue includes words from  a public [list](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/blob/master/en) of dirty words.
 We also expanded this list by concatenating all the phrases found there

-- The turns contain URLs, except the last turns in Wikipedia grounded dialogues which point to sections that can be found in our Wikipedia corpus
+- The turns contain URLs, except the last turns in Wikipedia grounded dialogues, which point to sections that can be found in our Wikipedia corpus

 - There is a turn that is shorter than 5 tokens and longer than 70 tokens

 ## Candidates

-We created 3 repositories based on 5,636,036 Wikipedia papers: documents, sentences and sections.
-We used [Wikipedia dumps](https://dumps.wikimedia.org/enwiki/20200101/enwiki-20200101-pages-articles-multistream.xml.bz2), while the majority of the parsing process was handled by an [external package](https://github.com/attardi/wikiextractor.git) from 2020-01-01 and we have made improvements manually.
+We used 3 repositories based on 5,636,036 Wikipedia papers: documents, sentences and sections.
+We used [Wikipedia dumps](https://dumps.wikimedia.org/enwiki/) from 2020-01-01, while the majority of the parsing process was handled by an [external package](https://github.com/attardi/wikiextractor.git) and we have made improvements manually.

 For each dialogue, we propose a ranked list of 50 candidate sentences from Wikipedia.
+The ranked lists were produced by an initial ranker as described in our paper.
 ## Human Evaluation

 To obtain human evaluations for the relevance of each candidate, we used the Amazon Mechanical Turk platform.
-We recruited “master” workers and used only the submissions from those who read the instructions for the task, as indicated by their success in our honeypots.
+We recruited [master] (https://www.mturk.com/worker/help#what_is_master_worker) workers and considered only the ratings that came from raters that succeeded in our honeypots.

 The dataset contains only dialogues with at least one relevant sentence, according to the workers.
 ## Dataset